Kolmac’s outpatient treatment program helps you establish a satisfying life without the use of addictive substances or behaviors

 The continuing care phase you attend a once weekly, two hour group therapy session co-led by two licensed or certified clinicians.
 The length of this phase is variable according to individual need and we encourage you to remain until you have established a strong recovery plan.
 Our goal is for you to continue to manage your recovery in a recovery community support group without formal treatment at Kolmac, although we remain available to you as a resource if needed.

-Kolmac continuing care is open as follow-up for all rehabilitation programs
+Kolmac continuing care is open as follow-up for all treatment programs

 Historically, Kolmac limited admission to its continuing care groups to individuals who have completed intensive outpatient rehabilitation in the Kolmac program.
 We now treat patients in the Continuing Care program who started their rehabilitation at residential and other addiction treatment facilities, to fill the need in the community for an organized approach to this level of care.